Call My Agent - Italia: Production

 Call My Agent - Italia stars Michele Di Mauro, Sara Drago, Maurizio Lastrico, Marzia Ubaldi, Sara Lazzaro, Francesco Russo, Paola Buratto, the singer Kaze and Emanuela Fanelli.
 Ubaldi died on 21 October 2023, at the age of 85, after filming of season two had completed.
 The first episode of the second season was dedicated to her.

 The series is produced by Sky Studios and Palomar, an Italian subsidiary of the French production company Mediawan, which originated the French version of the series.

 Season 1

 Call My Agent - Italia debuted on Sky Atlantic on 20 January 2023.
 The first season consists of six episodes, written by Lisa Nur Sultan and directed by Luca Ribuoli.
 Guest stars include Paola Cortellesi, Paolo Sorrentino, Pierfrancesco Favino and his wife Anna Ferzetti, Matilda De Angelis, Stefano Accorsi and Corrado Guzzanti.

 Season 2

-The second season will premiere on 22 March 2024.
-The six episodes will be written by Lisa Nur Sultan, Federico Baccomo and Dario D'Amato, and directed by Luca Ribuoli.
-Guest stars for season two will include Valeria Golino, Valeria Bruni Tedeschi, Gabriele Muccino, Claudio Santamaria, Serena Rossi, Davide Devenuto, Elodie and Sabrina Impacciatore.
+The second season premiered on 22 March 2024.
+The six episodes were written by Lisa Nur Sultan, Federico Baccomo and Dario D'Amato, and directed by Luca Ribuoli.
+Guest stars for season two include Valeria Golino, Valeria Bruni Tedeschi, Gabriele Muccino, Claudio Santamaria, Serena Rossi, Davide Devenuto, Elodie and Sabrina Impacciatore.

 Season 3

 In March 2024, prior to the premiere of season two, Sky Italia EVP Nils Hartmann announced that a third season of the series was in pre-production.
+Season three premiered on 14 November 2025.
+The six episodes were written by Federico Baccomo, and directed by Simone Spada.
+Guest stars for season three include Luca Argentero, Michelle Hunziker, Aurora Ramazzotti, Stefania Sandrelli, Marco Bocci, Vinicio Marchioni, Francesco Montanari, Edoardo Pesce, Alessandro Roja, Daniela Virgilio, Miriam Leone and Ficarra & Picone.